defatic/dotfiles/README.md

 ## Setup script

-Run the setup script from the dotfiles directory otherwise it will not work
+Run the setup script from within the dotfiles directory otherwise it will not work